Pop Culture Madness!

 Firsts and the Biggest Christmas Gifts

-Sony Playstation 3, Wii& Wii Virtual Console, Nintendo DS Lite, Elmo TMX, Dora the Explorer Dolls, Apples to Apples
+Sony PlayStation 3, Wii& Wii Virtual Console, Nintendo DS Lite, Elmo TMX, Dora the Explorer Dolls, Apples to Apples

 Video Games: New Super Mario Bros, Pokemon Diamond and Pearl, Wii Sports, Wii Play, Brain Age 2